BlueDandyLion/bookbot/README.md

 # bookbot
-A program that takes books and prints out statistical reports Bookbot is my first git project!
+A program that takes books and prints out statistical reports, Bookbot is my first git project!